pablojimeno/texture/docs/steps/0004-archive.md

 - Record changes and combine them into one stream (~pull request)
 - Persist the stream of changes on the fly (~buffer)
 - When reopened the document should be loaded from the buffer
-  - Invariant: archive = snapshot (=work tree) + changes
+  - Invariant: archive = snapshot + changes
   - If the working copy is empty, it is initialized using a template

 # Iteration 2